 Whilst Christmas is a time to, let’s be honest, make a pig of ourselves with all the lovely spreads and lots of nice comfort food that Christmas brings.
 This is not the case for our dogs.

-It is important to make sure you and any guests are aware of which foods and treats are, in fact, highly harmful to our dogs.
-These include things such as grapes, raisins. chocolate, garlic, onions, stuffing etc. and of course alcohol.
+It is important to make sure you and any guests are aware of which foods and treats are, in fact, highly harmful and toxic to our dogs.
+These include things such as Mince pies, grapes, raisins. chocolate, garlic, onions, stuffing etc. and of course alcohol.
 Another hidden danger is xylitol as this artificial sweetener can be found in lots of things.
 Our Toxic foods for dog list should help

 It is important to make sure that both you and any guests (if they are allowed) don’t leave leftovers or any other food around unattended unless it is high up where your dog can not get to them